 The “As Needed” Memory Paradigm

-Analogous to ridesharing, CXL 2.0 and 3.0 allocate memory to hosts on an “as needed” basis, thereby delivering greater utilization and efficiency of memory.
+Analogous to ridesharing, CXL 2.0 and 3.1 allocate memory to hosts on an “as needed” basis, thereby delivering greater utilization and efficiency of memory.
+With CXL 3.1, memory pooling can be reconfigured dynamically without the need for a server (host) reboot.
 This architecture provides the option to provision server main memory for nominal workloads (rather than worst case), with the ability to access the pool when needed for high-capacity workloads and offering further benefits for TCO.
 Ultimately, the CXL memory pooling models can support the fundamental shift to server disaggregation and composability.
 In this paradigm, discrete units of compute, memory and storage can be composed on-demand to efficiently meet the needs of any workload.

 Integrity and Data Encryption (IDE)